ocaml/v2.ocaml.org/site/learn/tutorials/99problems.md

 Somebody represents binary trees as strings of the following type (see example): `"a(b(d,e),c(,f(g,)))"`.

-* Write an OCaml function which generates this string representation, if the tree is given as usual (as `Empty` or `Node(x,l,r)` term).
+* Write an OCaml function `string_of_tree` which generates this string representation, if the tree is given as usual (as `Empty` or `Node(x,l,r)` term).
- Then write a function which does this inverse; i.e. given the string representation, construct the tree in the usual form.
+ Then write a function `tree_of_string` which does this inverse;
+ i.e. given the string
+ representation, construct the tree in the usual form.
 Finally, combine the two predicates in a single function `tree_string` which can be used in both directions.